-Each officer covered by this Agreement shall be paid at one and one-half ($1\frac{1}{2}$) times their straight time hourly rate of pay for all hours worked in excess of one hundred sixty (160) hours in the employee's twenty-eight (28) day work cycle.
-Overtime pay shall be received in fifteen (15) minute segments as provided for by the Fair Labor Standards Act.
-For any employee to be eligible for overtime pay, the additional time worked must be authorized in advance by the Police Chief or his designee.
-Paid time off will not count as hours worked for purposes of overtime eligibility with the following exceptions:
+Each officer covered by this Agreement shall be paid at one and one-half (1 1/2) times their straight time hourly rate of pay for all hours worked in excess of one hundred seventy-one (171) hours in the employee's twenty-eight (28) day work cycle.
+This is governed by the Fair Labor and Standards Act section 207 (k).